bliss-analyser/UserGuide.md

 ==================

-the DB and into the files.
+analysis results from the database and into the files.

 (Linux / macOS)